srk810/AZ-220-Microsoft-Azure-IoT-Developer/MSLearn/Modules/L17-how-to-manage-your-azure-iot-hub/01-Setup-Resources.md

     StorageConnectionString=$( az storage account show-connection-string --name $StorageAccountName -o tsv )
     ```

-    > [!NOTE] Review this script.
+    > **Note**: Review this script.
 You can see that it perform the following actions (and create resources if they don't already exist):
     > * Builds the resource names
     >   * Note that the storage account name is set to lowercase with no dashes to match the naming rules.
     > * Create Resource Group